Barden Ridge: History

 Barden Ridge was named after Alfred Barden, whose pioneering family is associated with the Bangor area prior to the 1850s.
 In early times Barden Ridge had been used to identify the geographical location which was later given to the suburb that developed here.
 The suburb was originally named Lucas Heights.

-The land was originally home to the Dharawal People.
+The area now known as Bardon Ridge lies on the traditional lands of Dharawal people.

 The area has faced several extreme bushfire incidents, with the most notable evacuation occurring in the early 2000s.